Jean-LucDeRieux/ML_CNN_V1/README.txt

 To build the program on a Windows system, the following steps should be taken:
     1.)
-Open the Command Prompt by tapping the Windows button and typing "CMD".
+Open the Command Prompt by tapping the Windows button and typing "CMD" and tapping enter.
     2.)
 Change the directory of the Command Prompt to the desired location for the cloned machine learning model.
     3.)
 Type "git clone https://github.com/Jean-LucDeRieux/ML_CNN_V1.git" to clone the program from Github.
     4.)
 Type "cd ML_CNN_V1" to navigate into the cloned directory.